copdips/copdips.github.io/_posts/2021/2021-01-04-python-lint-and-format.md

 Just my 2 cents, try the [errorlens](https://marketplace.visualstudio.com/items?itemName=usernamehw.errorlens) extension in VSCode, it will lint all the warnings/errors on live when coding, it's really cool.

 And don't forget to install the official [SonarLint](https://marketplace.visualstudio.com/items?itemName=SonarSource.sonarlint-vscode) extension, it will give you extra lint.
-It eats a lot of memory with its java process nevertheless.
+It eats a lot of memory with its java processes nevertheless.